The Best Way to Cut the Lawn, According to Pro Landscapers

 - Finally, keep your lawn mower’s blade sharp and leave grass clippings on your lawn.
 The clippings will add beneficial nutrients to the soil.
 (Check out more organic lawn care tips worth trying.)

-Now that you know how to mow a lawn the right way, find out the 13 things you should never do to your lawn.
+Now that you know how to mow a lawn the right way, discover a genius hack to patch lawn gaps.